13: Vacuity

 He was clambering over the top as the reply came, so the voice didn’t reveal what his eyes couldn’t already see.

 N waved.
-One hand on her hip, the other picking her teeth, V leaned with careless confidence.
+With one hand on her hip, the other picking her teeth, V leaned with careless confidence.
 Moonlight caught the curves of her bare chassis, wet with beads of water.
 N lifted his eyes back up to her face, and briefly wondered if she wasn’t happy to see him, but then she smiled quite broadly.

 The white-haired girl stole his focus, but they had company.